Michie O'Day

 Michie Stovall O’Day was born in Lynchburg, Virginia in 1956.
 Although exposed throughout her childhood to the folk art of her grandmother, Queena Stovall, and to more classical styles as an adult, Michie did not begin painting until she turned thirty.

 Michie's paintings are in private collections throughout the United States and in England.
 She has received numerous private commissions and has been the subject of profiles in various publications.
+She is currently writing a memoir which she hopes to publish in 2022 or 2023.
+If your email address doesn’t change between now and then, you’ll get a notice once the book is available.

 STATEMENT